frizb/CTF-Walkthroughs/Vulnhub.com - Pinky-s Palace- v2/Pinkys Palace v2 Hard.md

 Stefano@192.168.225.130's password:
 ```

-Pinkydb appears to want BOTH an public key and a password??!!?!?!?!?!??!
+Pinkydb appears to want BOTH an public key and a password?
+Hmmmmmmmm....

 After some head scratching and Googling around I remembered that unix usernames are case sensitive so I tried `stefano` rather than `Stefano` and it worked!